techidaily/site-facebook/source/_posts/beware-the-copycat-con-artists-on-facebook.md

  Keeping your privacy and security settings updated helps protect not just you, but all the people you love too.

  Remember that whatever you share publicly can be used to clone your accounts and target your friends and family.
-Scammers will use tactics like[social engineering to trick your connections](https://www.makeuseof.com/tag/social-engineering-makeuseof-explains/) .
+Scammers will use tactics like [social engineering to trick your connections](https://www.makeuseof.com/tag/social-engineering-makeuseof-explains/) .
 By being mindful about what you share, you keep yourself and your loved ones safe from scammers.

 <ins class="adsbygoogle"